-NEXUS SALES TAX I ne of the most challenging taxation with

-is uses that technology companies face is sales tax.
+NEXUS & SALES TAX ne of the most challenging taxation within any other ne of the most challenging taxation issues that technology companies face is sales tax.
 Unlike income tax, which is generally the same between federal tax and state tax, just at different rates, sales tax has a different base (some transactions may be taxable in one state but not another) for each of the fifty states and then different rates at the state and even local county levels.
 Further compounding this issue is the speed at which technology changes as opposed to state tax laws, which are normally years behind technological changes.
 Trying to fit innovative new technologies into older definitions leads to more confusion.